MAYU75/MKPITS_Mayuri_Dhole_Java_Nov_2020/README.md

 #### Program 250 Basic Core Java Program(InterfaceEx11.java)
 Write a program in java to demonstrate the use of abstract class and interface both in a program.

-#### Program 251 Basic Core Java Program(SuperEx7.java)
+#### Program 251 Basic Core Java Program(PackageEx1.java)(TestPackageEx1.java)
-Write a program in java for implementing super keyword for invoking parent class constructor (explicitly) super is used to invoke parent class constructor.
+Write a program in java to access the package from outside the package using packagename.*.

-#### Program 252 Basic Core Java Program(SuperEx7.java)
+#### Program 252 Basic Core Java Program(PackageEx2.java)(TestPackageEx2.java)
-Write a program in java for implementing super keyword for invoking parent class constructor (explicitly) super is used to invoke parent class constructor.
+Write a program in java to access the package from outside the package using packagename.classname.

-#### Program 253 Basic Core Java Program(SuperEx7.java)
+#### Program 253 Basic Core Java Program(PackageEx3.java)(TestPackageEx3.java)
-Write a program in java for implementing super keyword for invoking parent class constructor (explicitly) super is used to invoke parent class constructor.
+Write a program in java to access the package from outside the package.
+Using fully qualified name.

-#### Program 254 Basic Core Java Program(SuperEx7.java)
+#### Program 254 Basic Core Java Program(PackageEx4.java)(PackagemkdEx4.java)(TestPackagemkdEx4.java)
+Write a program in java to put two public classes in a package.

+#### Program 255 Basic Core Java Program(TestPackageEx5.java)
+Write a program in java to demonstrate package.

+#### Program 256 Basic Core Java Program(SubpackageEx6.java)
+Write a program in java to demonstrate Subpackage in java.

+#### Program 257 Basic Core Java Program(AccountPackageEx7.java)(TestBankPackageEx7.java)
-Write a program in java for implementing super keyword for invoking parent class constructor (explicitly) super is used to invoke parent class constructor.
+Write a program in java for creating package bank having public class AccountPackageEx7 and for importing package bank having public class Account in class TestBankPackageEx7.java source file

+#### Program 258 Basic Core Java Program(PackageEx3.java)(TestPackageEx3.java)
+Write a program in java to access the package from outside the package.
+Using fully qualified name.

+#### Program 259 Basic Core Java Program(PackageEx3.java)(TestPackageEx3.java)
+Write a program in java to access the package from outside the package.
+Using fully qualified name.

+#### Program 260 Basic Core Java Program(PackageEx3.java)(TestPackageEx3.java)
+Write a program in java to access the package from outside the package.
+Using fully qualified name.

+#### Program 261 Basic Core Java Program(PackageEx3.java)(TestPackageEx3.java)
+Write a program in java to access the package from outside the package.
+Using fully qualified name.

+#### Program 262 Basic Core Java Program(PackageEx3.java)(TestPackageEx3.java)
+Write a program in java to access the package from outside the package.
+Using fully qualified name.

+#### Program 263 Basic Core Java Program(PackageEx3.java)(TestPackageEx3.java)
+Write a program in java to access the package from outside the package.
+Using fully qualified name.

+#### Program 264 Basic Core Java Program(PackageEx3.java)(TestPackageEx3.java)
+Write a program in java to access the package from outside the package.
+Using fully qualified name.

+#### Program 265 Basic Core Java Program(PackageEx3.java)(TestPackageEx3.java)
+Write a program in java to access the package from outside the package.
+Using fully qualified name.

+#### Program 266 Basic Core Java Program(PackageEx3.java)(TestPackageEx3.java)
+Write a program in java to access the package from outside the package.
+Using fully qualified name.

+#### Program 267 Basic Core Java Program(PackageEx3.java)(TestPackageEx3.java)
+Write a program in java to access the package from outside the package.
+Using fully qualified name.

+#### Program 268 Basic Core Java Program(PackageEx3.java)(TestPackageEx3.java)
+Write a program in java to access the package from outside the package.
+Using fully qualified name.

+#### Program 269 Basic Core Java Program(PackageEx3.java)(TestPackageEx3.java)
+Write a program in java to access the package from outside the package.
+Using fully qualified name.

+#### Program 270 Basic Core Java Program(PackageEx3.java)(TestPackageEx3.java)
+Write a program in java to access the package from outside the package.
+Using fully qualified name.

 ## Adv_Java_Practice
 #### Program 1 (Date)